viktorsapozhok/viktorsapozhok.github.io/_posts/2020-12-27-docker-cron-ofelia.md

   using Ofelia scheduler."
 ---

-Let's assume we have a python app printing current time to stdout, and we want to run it by schedule within docker container.
+Let's assume we have a Python app printing current time to stdout, and we want to run it by schedule within docker container.
 How to do it?

 First, let's build it as a Python package with entry point ``task`` defined in a setup file: